Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 1. Generate boilerplate code to mitigate repeating ourselves
 2. Create pseudo-functions that can take any number of parameters
-3. Implement another prgramming language within Rust to demonstrate how you can create domain specific languages (DSLs)
+3. Implement another programming language within Rust to demonstrate how you can create domain specific languages (DSLs)

 There are two types of macro in Rust, `macro_rules!`, also known as declarative macros, or macros by example, and `proc macro`s.
 We won't be dealing with `proc macro`s in this book, but they are what allow you to create custom Derive